-With International Women’s Month well underway it is important to remember the woman who wrote the first book advocating the rights of women and is rightly recognised as the first feminist – Mary Wollstonecraft.
-Born in Spitalfields in 1759 her social and political views emerged during the age of the Enlightenment when reasoning and logic began to challenge superstition, religion and tradition.
-Titled A Vindication of the Rights of Women, her book became a bestseller and thrust her into the limelight with its demands for a just society based on reason, with women central to this political philosophy.
+Women’s History Month and it is important to remember Mary Wollstonecraft, the woman who wrote the first book advocating the rights of women and who is widely recognised as the first feminist.
+She was born in Spitalfields in 1759 and her social and political views were formed during the age of the Enlightenment when reasoning and logic began to challenge superstition, religion and entrenched traditional thought.
+Titled A Vindication of the Rights of Women, her book became a bestseller and thrust her into the limelight with its demands for a just society regardless of gender.

-Her reputation as an outspoken social campaigner multiplied when she married William Godwin, the founder of the anarchist movement, and moved to an address in Somers Town, St Pancras which would become the established family home.
-She died 11 days after after giving birth to a daughter who would grow up to be even more famous and etch her own legacy, firstly in literature and later, through the same fictional characters, in horror cinema.
+Her reputation as an outspoken social campaigner increased when she married William Godwin, the founder of the Anarchist movement.
+Wollstonecraft moved to an address in Somers Town, St Pancras which would become their family home.
+She died 11 days after giving birth to a daughter who would grow up to be even more famous and etch her own legacy.
 That woman was Mary Shelley, writer of Frankenstein and wife of poet Percy Shelley.
-Two members of one family but with very different contributions as regards the achievement of women during the Enlightenment and beyond.

-No doubt wary of the lack of recognition and the way a gothic horror novel had eclipsed Wollstonecraft’s equality campaigning, in 2015 Camden Council announced that they were naming a Kings Cross street after her.
-Let’s just say the council nudged her forward as a nominee in a street-naming competition which attracted 10,000 entries with the public vote leaving no room for doubt.
+In 2015, Camden Council, well aware Shelley’s gothic horror novel had eclipsed Wollstonecraft’s equality campaigning, announced they were naming a Kings Cross street after her.
+It was later decided to put it to a public vote and the street-naming competition attracted 10,000 entries.
+The public vote left no room for doubt.